Neuro-symbolic Static Analysis with LLM-generated Vulnerability Patterns: Conclusion

 \section{Conclusion}

 This work presents \sys, a novel neuro-symbolic approach that combines the complementary strengths of LLMs and static analysis to enable scalable, automated vulnerability detection.
-By leveraging a DSL subsetting technique and trace-driven symbolic validation, \sys automatically extracts vulnerability patterns using an LLM. \sys-generated queries achieved comparable detection performance to expert-developed queries with substantially reduced engineering effort. \sys lowers the barrier to developing custom vulnerability detectors and makes automated security analysis more accessible and adaptable.
-We believe this neuro-symbolic approach represents a promising direction for general software engineering.
+By leveraging DSL subsetting and trace-driven symbolic validation, \sys automatically generates vulnerability detection patterns from examples. \sys-generated queries achieved comparable detection performance to state-of-the-art approaches while reducing engineering effort from weeks to hours.
+Beyond comparable performance, \sys discovered \numnewpattern new vulnerability patterns missed by experts and detected \numnewvul previously unknown vulnerabilities in real-world applications.
+By lowering the barrier to developing custom vulnerability detectors, we believe this neuro-symbolic approach represents a promising direction to make security analysis more accessible and adaptable